Beijing Subway: 1965–1981: the slow beginning

 The initial line was completed and began trial operations in time to mark the 20th anniversary of the founding of the People's Republic on October 1, 1969.
 It ran 21 km from Gucheng to the Beijing Railway Station and had 16 stations.
 This line forms parts of present-day Lines 1 and 2.
 It was the first subway to be built in China, and predates the metros of Hong Kong, Seoul, Singapore, San Francisco, and Washington, D.C., but technical problems would plague the project for the next decade.

 Satellite image of the construction of initial line shot by US spy satellite Corona KH-4B on September 20, 1967.

-Entrance to the Fushouling station, once designated terminus of Line 1 but wasn't opened to the public.
-The station will eventually open in 2024.
+Entrance to the Fushouling station, once designated terminus of Line 1 but was not opened to the public.
+The station eventually opened in 2024.